 D. Public Hearing Before Mayor.

 The Mayor shall hold a public hearing before approving or vetoing an ordinance passed by the Common Council.
+The Mayor shall give notice of hearing within ten (10) days after being presented with the ordinance, and the hearing shall be held within twenty (20) days after such presentation.
 Public notice of at least five (5) days shall be provided before the public hearing.
-The Mayor shall give notice of hearing within ten (10) days after being presented with the ordinance, and the hearing shall be held within twenty (20) days after such presentation.

 § C-34.
 MAYORAL APPROVAL OF ORDINANCES AND LOCAL LAWS